-Other Texts: Please note that all additional reading will be posted on Bb; you are NOT required to buy either of these books.

-Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.
+Other Texts: Please note that all additional reading will be posted on Canvas; you are NOT required to buy either of these books.
+PSY550 students may be particularly interested in readings from the following textbooks: Behavioral Neurobiology: The Cellular Organization of Natural Behavior, Thomas J. Carew, Sinauer Publishing Behavioral Endocrinology, Jill Becker, S. Breedloves and D. Crew, MIT Press.